Gabriel-Dalton/BullionBase/README.md

 ---

 ## Usage
-1. **Portfolio Summary**:
-   - View your current portfolio’s **Sell Value** (estimated price if sold) and **Buy Value** (cost to replace your portfolio).
-   - Get a detailed overview of gold and silver weights in your portfolio.

-2. **Wallet Management**:
-   - Create multiple wallets for better organization of your assets.
-   - Select wallets from a dropdown menu to switch between collections.
-   - Delete unused wallets with ease.
+1. **Manage Your Collection**:
+   - View your collection, including real-time prices, quantities, and values.
+   - Add buying information for assets, including purchase price and date.
+   - If the portfolio is empty, a helpful message appears with a call-to-action button to add new items.

-3. **Add to Collection**:
+2. **Add to Collection**:
    - Navigate to the "Add to Collection" page to input new items, including quantity, type, and price.
    - Assign items to specific wallets for organized tracking.

-4. **Manage Your Collection**:
-   - Update or remove existing items in your portfolio.
-   - Track the real-time value of your assets in each wallet.
+3. **Wallet Management**:
+   - Create multiple wallets for better organization of your assets.
+   - Switch between wallets seamlessly to view or manage specific collections.

 ---